 You don’t need expert knowledge or special training.You just need vigilance to avoid downloading and installing anything you do not understand or trust, no matter how tempting might be!

-Below you can read , some tips on how to easily avoid a computer infection.Follow them and we can guarantee , that you’ll never have to deal with an compromised PC.
+In this article you will find 5 tips on how to easily avoid getting your computer infected with malware.
+If you follow them and we can guarantee that you’ll never have to deal with an infected machine ever again.

 1. Avoid running programs that where downloaded from a untrustworthy source or don’t have a digital signature.